Why This Cottage Cheese Egg Bites Recipe Works So Well

 This cottage cheese egg bites recipe is built for meal prep because the portions are already divided, easy to chill, and fast to reheat.
 Cool the bites fully before storing so steam does not make them wet.
 Keep them in an airtight container for up to four days and reheat gently in short bursts later.

 The batch makes 12 egg bites.
 For a light breakfast, 2 bites with fruit or yogurt may be enough.
 For a more filling morning, 3 bites plus toast, berries, or another side works better.
-If appetite is smaller, store them in pairs so reheating feels automatic instead of turning breakfast into math each busy morning.
+This cottage cheese egg bites recipe stores well in pairs, which makes reheating simple and realistic when the morning is busy.

 6. Can I freeze cottage cheese egg bites?